release-depot/koji_wrapper/README.rst

 -----

 This library only supports python 3.
-Some features may still work with python 2.7 but not all of the syntax and features my be compatible.
+Some features may still work with python 2.7 but not all of the syntax and features may be compatible.

 Development
 -----------